 Volunteers, guided by local contractors, fuel our home repair program.
 Groups come from neighboring cities and states to stay at the Auxier Center to enjoy the beauty of the Appalachian Mountains, and offer a helping hand to the region.
 Their financial support and willingness to lend a hand is critical to the success of our program.

 Each year we host nearly 50 groups of volunteers, made up of individuals, families, church groups, and schools, who join us for a three-night stay at our retreat center in Auxier, KY.
 Volunteers enjoy experiencing the hospitality and beauty of the region while assisting with a variety of home repair projects.
-We’ve been hosting groups in Auxier for almost 20 years.
+We’ve been hosting groups in Appalachia for almost 20 years.

 Volunteers enjoy delicious home-cooked meals that are prepared and served daily by our staff.
 A variety of fruits and vegetables are available with every meal.
 However, we cannot accommodate specific dietary restrictions.
 Many groups choose to enjoy supporting a local restaurant for one evening meal.

 We provide all building materials and tools.
 No skills are necessary to participate.
 We can always find meaningful work for any skill level.
 The charitable donation of your 3-night, 2-day stay is $275/person.